-The program enlivens classroom-based learning in Christian Studies, Personal Development, Human Society and Its Environment, and Civics, by combining it with practical community projects, team-building challenges, outdoor education, camping and games.
+The program enlivens classroom-based learning in Christian Studies, Personal Development, Human Society and Its Environment, and Civics, by incorporating practical community projects, team-building challenges, outdoor education, camping and games.

 The transition to high school can be daunting so at Hunter Christian School each Year 7 class has a Home Room and a Support Group Teacher.
-Up to half of a Year 7 student’s time will be spent in this familiar environment with one teacher who gets to know them quickly and who will soon know them well.
+Up to half of a Year 7 student’s time will be spent in this familiar environment with one teacher who gets to know them well.

 Year 8 is a year of consolidation.
 Students further develop the skills and knowledge first encountered in Year 7.
 This means all the fun, action and adventure of Year 7 but with more variety, freedom and responsibility.

 Year 8 students are still cared for in the context of their Support Group (roll call, notices and devotions/prayer).
 The Support Group teacher is the first line of pastoral care support, and that teacher will teach the Support Group for at least one other class.

 Year 7 & 8 students begin each day with 30 minutes of PE during Period 1 which is a dedicated session of physical activity.